 Using Employer Hiring Behavior to Test the Educational Signaling Hypothesis

 This paper presents a test of the educational signaling hypothesis.
 If employers use education as a signal in the hiring process, they will rely more on education when less is otherwise known about applicants.
-We find that employers are more likely to lower educational standards when an informal, more informative recruitment channel is used.
-We thus reject the hypothesis that education is not used as a signal in the hiring process.
+We find that employers are more likely to lower educational standards when an informal, more informative recruitment channel is used, so we conclude that education is used as a signal in the hiring process.

 Suggested Citation: Suggested Citation